johnkerl/miller/README.md

 For those operations which require deeper retention (`sort`, `tac`, `stats1`), Miller retains only as much data as needed.
-This means that whenever functionally possible, you can operate on files which are larger than your system&rsquo;s available RAM, and you can use Miller in `tail -f` contexts.
+This means that whenever functionally possible, you can operate on files which are larger than your system&rsquo;s available RAM, and you can use Miller in **tail -f** contexts.

 * Miller complements SQL **databases**: you can slice, dice, and reformat data on the client side on its way into or out of a database.
-You can also reap some of the benefits of databases for quick, setup-free one-off tasks when just need to query some data in disk files in a hurry.
+You can also reap some of the benefits of databases for quick, setup-free one-off tasks when you just need to query some data in disk files in a hurry.

 * Miller complements **data-analysis tools** such as **R**, **pandas**, etc.: you can use Miller to **clean** and **prepare** your data.
-While you can do basic statistics entirely in Miller, its streaming-data feature and single-pass algorithms enable you to reduce very large data sets.
-You can snarf and munge log-file data, including selecting out relevant substreams, then produce CSV format and load that into all-in-memory/data-frame utilities for further statistical and/or graphical processing.
+While you can do **basic statistics** entirely in Miller, its streaming-data feature and single-pass algorithms enable you to **reduce very large data sets**.
+You can snarf and munge **log-file data**, including selecting out relevant substreams, then produce CSV format and load that into all-in-memory/data-frame utilities for further statistical and/or graphical processing.

-* Miller also goes beyond the classic Unix tools by stepping into our modern, **no-SQL** world: its essential record-heterogeneity property allows Miller to operate on data where records with different schema (field names) are interleaved.
+* Miller also goes beyond the classic Unix tools by stepping fully into our modern, **no-SQL** world: its essential record-heterogeneity property allows Miller to operate on data where records with different schema (field names) are interleaved.

-* Not unlike `jq` (http://stedolan.github.io/jq/) for JSON, Miller is written in modern C, and it has **zero runtime dependencies**.
+* Not unlike `jq` (http://stedolan.github.io/jq/) for JSON, Miller is written in portable, modern C, with **zero runtime dependencies**.
 You can download or compile a single binary, `scp` it to a faraway machine, and expect it to work.

 Documentation: